Home / Military History / Battle of Trebia 218 BC...

-Battle of Trebia (218 BC): Hannibal's First Major Victory Against Rome
+Battle of Trebia 218 BC Ambush: Hannibal's First Second Punic War Victory Over Rome

-Battle of Trebia (218 BC): Hannibal's First Major Victory Against Rome
+Battle of Trebia 218 BC Ambush: Hannibal's First Second Punic War Victory Over Rome

 The result was an unexpected, catastrophic defeat for Rome.
 Thousands of Roman soldiers were killed on the battlefield.
 Many more were drowned in the freezing Trebia River while trying to retreat.
 The Carthaginian army had gotten its first major victory on Italian soil.
 The Battle of Trebia was the beginning of a series of devastating defeats for the proud Roman army.
 It would soonbe followed by the Battle of Lake Trasimene (217 BC) and the legendary Battle of Cannae (216 BC).